tytydraco/yessleep/out/The_Boy_Who_Cried_Shark.md

 I had the luck of sitting next to the weird kid in my freshman year of high school.

-Thaddeus had that look - pale, expressionless, the kind of kid people avoided without saying why.
+Thaddeus had that look - pale and expressionless, the kind of kid people avoided without saying why.
 When I sat down next to him, he flashed an eerie grin that didn't reach his eyes.

 "You look like a serious girl," he whispered, leaning over way too close.
 "Cheer up."